WK-Kz/Color-Swap-ROA-2/README.md

 - Why is wine required?
     - Based on investigation, UnrealPak provided from the orgiinal creator is version 4.17.2.
 Unreal Engine does not provide that binary, and attempting to build it from source requires a number of tweaks to an xml file and also requires clang < 4.0.
 It is not within the scope of this repository at this point in time to get an isolated UnrealPak 4.17.2 binary for Linux Systems.

+- Can I run this on Windows?
+    - You are free to do so; however, I have not tested on whether or not it will work on Windows machines.
+Please feel free to do so and submit an issue if problems occur.

 ## Terms of Use:
 This repository is licensed under [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/).